Dangerous lug nut prank on social media ‘is not a joke,’ towing company says - NewsBreak

 “I have to tell you I don’t check my car as often as I should, and I definitely don’t check the lug nuts,” said McCarthy.

 It’s illegal to tamper with a vehicle, and punishment for doing so could result in jail time and restitution to the car owner.
-Authorities are encouraging motorists to stay vigilant and check out their vehicles before driving.Rise in vandalism in Knox County Schools due to trend on TikTok
+Authorities are encouraging motorists to stay vigilant and check out their vehicles before driving.Bay District Schools offering 500 dollar reward for leads on school vandalisms

 Earlier this month, TikTok said it was removing videos that show students bragging about stealing items from their schools after the “devious licks” trend started to take off.
 The trend resulted in students stealing items from their schools, or, in some cases, literally ripping off school bathroom fixtures, according to educators in numerous districts.
 Videos later posted by some of the students showed them removing the goods from their backpacks, bragging about the “devious licks,” or thefts.